Science & Research

-Following public consultation, ten SMART drumlines will be deployed evenly off the coast of Gracetown, about 500 metres from shore and stretching across 11.5 kilometres of coastline from Hangmans in the north to Ellensbrook in the south.
+Following public consultation, ten SMART drumlines will be deployed evenly across 11.5 kilometres of coastline in the State’s South West, about 500 metres offshore from Hangmans surfbreak north of Gracetown to Ellensbrook in the south.

-The scientific trial of non-lethal SMART drumlines is expected to run for at least 12 months in the Gracetown area, commencing as soon as possible.
-Consistent with the New South Wales trial, the intent of the Western Australian trial is not to kill sharks, but to catch, tag, relocate and release white sharks one kilometre from shore.
+The trial is expected to run for at least 12 months, commencing as soon as possible.
+The intent of the trial is not to kill sharks, but to catch, tag, relocate and release white sharks one kilometre from shore.

-Weather permitting SMART drumlines will be deployed and retrieved each day, during day light hours.
-Lines will be continuously monitored while in the water and positioned to allow vessels to attend within 30 minutes of an alert being triggered.
+Weather permitting, SMART drumlines will be deployed and retrieved each day, during day light hours.
+The drumlines will be continuously monitored while in the water and positioned to allow vessels to attend within 30 minutes of an alert being triggered.

-Where possible the Gracetown trial will be consistent with the trial conducted in New South Wales, to allow information from the two trials to be compared.
+Where possible, the Gracetown trial will be consistent with that conducted in New South Wales, to allow information from the two trials to be compared.